buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 Python BuildSteps
 -----------------

-Here are some :class:`BuildStep`\s that are specifcally useful for projects implemented in Python.
+Here are some :class:`BuildStep`\s that are specifically useful for projects implemented in Python.

 .. bb:step:: BuildEPYDoc